TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 4. Kill Fear, Get Stuff Done Directly

-Many tasks only become unpleasant or difficult when they are not done immediately.
+Many tasks only become unpleasant or difficult when they are not done instantly.
 Thinking about it too much will get you in the procrastination mode.
 Additionally, you’ll get even more uncomfortable or afraid when you wait too long.

 What is it in your case?
 An important call, a deciding personal talk to someone?
 Also read tip no. 12 that is strongly related!